 This last rule might seem a bit odd in a class where human characters are shot, strangled, knifed and poisoned on a regular basis.
 But, as longtime class member Beverly Connor explains, killing animals is too often used as a simple device to show how bad the bad guy is.
 “And that is not good writing,” says Beverly.

 “In Harriette’s class we all respect each other’s knowledge and experience,” says Marie.
 “Harriette respects us as individuals and takes a sincere interest in each of us.”

 Feedback and positive reinforcement are keys to the success of Harriette’s writing classes.
-“You don’t get that from sending your work off and receiving printed rejections forms,” Beverly says.
+“You don’t get that from sending your work off and receiving printed rejection forms,” Beverly says.